-On a typical week, I take about 3 or 4 calls from potential customers who have been working for many, many months (or years) on a product they have yet to ship.
+On a typical week, I take about 3 or 4 calls from potential US-based customers who have been working for many, many months (or years) on a product they have yet to ship.

 Actually it may be more calls than that.
 Stepping up, owning and shipping a product that another team had in their hands has turned into Ideaware’s biggest source of clients & revenue.